knpuniversity/symfony2-series/knpu/doctrine2.rst

-This is pretty sweet: it looks at your annotations mapping config, compares it against the current state of the database, and figures out exactly what queries we need to be run update the database structure.
+This is pretty sweet: it looks at your annotations mapping config, compares it against the current state of the database, and figures out exactly what queries we need to run to update the database structure.

 But the command didn't do anything yet.
 Pass ``--dump-sql`` to see the queries it wants to run and ``--force`` to actually run them: